The cartridgesave.co.uk 3D Print Cup is back!

 - 100 micro layer resolution, with the flexibility to offer fast draft or very high quality high resolution

 - Onboard camera for remote monitoring and sharing of designs on thingiverse and other social networks

 - Motion control system to ensure printing is faster and smoother

 - Assisted levelling printing to take the guess work out of platform setting

 And all of this could be yours…

-This is an opportunity to book in an hour-long session and try out the technology free of charge before you submit your design.
+This is an opportunity to benefit from the judges' experience in an informal evening workshop.
+Pick their brains and try out the technology free of charge before you submit your design.

 23rd June — Your printed character is returned for finishing

 Your character will be printed in white — it's up to you to finesse it with paint, nail varnish, sanding.
 We'll be sharing more tips throughout the event but in the meantime, find out more from judge Mike Mead here